teriwu/sauced/README.md

 * Users can search ("GET") locations
     * **IF** there is an API for it
     * **ELSE** make the developers make the locations
+* Users can write/read reviews on a restaurant

 ## API Sources